slink-y/zurg/notes.md

 # Project Notes

 ## Proposed flow
-- The interaction starts when either a URL is sent to a specific channel in my server OR a URL is submitted using a slash command provided by the bot as a user app, so I can use start a download anywhere
+- The interaction starts when either a URL is sent
+    - To a specific channel in my server via a simple slash command
+    - A URL is submitted using a slash command provided by the bot as a user app, so I can use start a download anywhere
 - The download type is automatically identified from the provided URL, so the appropriate tool is used
     - `mega`, `ffsend`, or `wget`
 - All files will be downloaded and stored on my connected SSD `/mnt/transformer/`